-Pasta Fredda Recipe with Tomatoes and Olives
+Pasta Fredda Recipe with Tomatoes and Olives -Fresh and Delicious

 Back 60 – 70 years or so ago, when the weather would turn hot, and there was no air conditioning to be found, people cooked much differently than they do today.
 Meals were simply prepared with simple ingredients yet unbelievable delicious!

-- 1 tablespoon red wine vinegar
+- 2 tablespoons red wine vinegar

 - 1 teaspoon sugar